Nagelfar/RestaurantKata/services/Readme.md

         --spec /services/GuestExperience.yaml

 The fake server is reachable via <http://localhost:8010/>.
-To use provided examples of the OpenAPI file use `--use-example` as additional parameter
+If you want to use the provided examples of an OpenAPI file append `--use-example` as additional parameter.